Camberwick Green characters Click on each name for a pic

 Over the house tops and over the trees,you'll fly like the birds and you'll buzz like the bees."

-Question - What mode of transport do you give a Victorian sweep ?
-Well,a motorbike of course.
+Question - What mode of transport do you give a Victorian-looking sweep ?
+A plain hand cart like the one Raggy Dan has in Trumpton ?

 " Sweep all.